Windz-GameDev/Assignment_1_ML/README.md

 ## Usage

 Open the `assignment1.ipynb` notebook in VSC, Jupyter Notebook or any compatible IDE to view the project.
 The notebook contains all the steps mentioned above, along with detailed comments and results.
+My code starts under the following markdown cell.

 ![image](https://github.com/Windz-GameDev/Assignment_1_ML/assets/97154040/0d0bedf8-f3fc-4d85-800d-10d372ea79de)